hackalog/hackalog.github.io/_posts/2020-02-11-cookiecutter.md

 the poem, [it doesn't really matter which][frost-poem].
 What matters is that you buy into whatever model fits you the best.
 All the way in.

+> Two roads diverged in a yellow wood, \\
+> And sorry I could not travel both

+Wise, Robert.
+Very wise.